Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-The first few days are typically the most uncomfortable.
-You can expect:
+The first few days are usually the most uncomfortable.
+You may notice:

 • Mild to moderate pelvic soreness and pressure